MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/ARM64/NXP.md

 <sup>1</sup> Wi-Fi support is added through a PCIe M.2 expansion port.
 NXP i.MX 8M Plus EVK ships with a supported 88W8997-based M.2 module.
 NXP provides drivers for M.2 modules based on the 88W8997 and 88W8897 Wi-Fi chips.

 <sup>2</sup> Real time clock (RTC) is implemented on-SoC and will preserve time across reset, but will not preserve time when the system is powered off.
 Add a discrete RTC to preserve time when the system is powered off.

+## Known Limitations

+### Windows Forms application performance

+The NXP GPU driver is a [DirectX 11 Feature Level 9_3](/windows/win32/direct3d11/overviews-direct3d-11-devices-downlevel-intro) driver that supports acceleration of GDI, WPF, UWP, and WinUI-based applications.
+It does not support GDI+ applications.
+Application frameworks that mix GDI and GDI+, such as Windows Forms, are slower when they offload the graphics workload to the NXP GPU compared to when running exclusively on CPU.
+You can prevent this by disabling GPU offload for the specific application through registry.

+For example, if you want to disable GPU offload for an application named WinFormsApp.exe, you can create the following registry key in a command prompt:

+    reg add HKLM\Software\VSI\GPU\GdiRedirSurf /v WinFormsApp.exe /t REG_DWORD /d 0

+### Browser GPU acceleration

+The NXP GPU driver does not support acceleration of browser-based workloads.
+Browser content renders using CPU instead.

+### eMMC HS400

+Windows IoT Enterprise does not support eMMC HS400, which can result in lower peak storage throughput.
+In addition, the i.MX 93 storage driver does not support eMMC HS200.

+### Hyper-V

+The i.MX 8 family of application processors do not support Hyper-V virtualization or features that depend on it (e.g. Virtualization Based Security).

+### NPU

+Windows IoT Enterprise does not support the NPUs on either the i.MX 8M Plus or the i.MX 93 applications processors.

+### PCIe storage

+Windows IoT Enterprise does not support expandible storage through PCIe (e.g. M.2 SSD).

+### i.MX 8M 4GB+ memory support

+The i.MX 8M applications processor has a hardware limitation that only allows external devices to address the first 3GB of memory (RAM). i.MX 8M systems that have more than 4GB or more memory must ensure their DMA-capable drivers do not address memory outside of the safe 3GB region.

+### USB Device, USB OTG

+Windows IoT Enterprise does not support operating as a USB device, and hence, does not support USB OTG.